ICT4H/simplefeed/README.md

 References
 ----------

-A great reference for understanding Atom's use in RESTful event-driven systems is Chapter 7 of [REST in Practice](http://restinpractice.com/book/) by Jim Webber, Savas Parastatidis and Ian Robinson.
+A great reference for understanding Atom's use in RESTful event-driven systems is [REST in Practice](http://restinpractice.com/book/) by Jim Webber, Savas Parastatidis and Ian Robinson.
+We based our description of Simplefeed on Chapter 7.

 [Atomfeed](https://github.com/ICT4H/atomfeed) is a library for using Simplefeed from Java or Java Spring web applications.
 Currently a work-in-progress.